HolyBlackCat/cpp-tutorials/language/02_basic/17_strings.md

 ### Coverting strings to numbers

-The opposite conversion, from a string to a number, can't be done directly too.
+The opposite conversion - from a string to a number - can't be done directly too.
 There are many ways to do it, and `std::stoi`/`std::stod`/etc is the easiest: (for `int` and `double` respectively)
 ```cpp
 std::string s = "42";
 int n = std::stoi(s);